BrentPease1/second-life/content/join/current_openings.md

 share: false # Show social sharing links?
 ---

-## **Two (2) Ph.D.
-Assistantships – Wild Turkey Gobbling Chronology and Nesting Phenology – Southern Illinois University**
+## **Two (2) Assistantships – Wild Turkey Gobbling Chronology and Nesting Phenology – Southern Illinois University**

 *Start Date:* August 2025

-*Salary:* $25k/yr + tuition and student health care access; up to 5 years of support
+*Salary:* $22k/yr (MS) or $25k/yr (PhD) + tuition and student health care access; up to 5 years of support

 *Last Date to Apply:* For full consideration, applications should be received by Dec 6, 2024, but applications will be accepted until positions are filled.

 *Description*
-2 Ph.D.-level Graduate Research Assistantships are available starting August 2025 in the PEASE Lab (Population Estimation and Spatial Ecology; peaselab.com) at Southern Illinois University for a statewide wild turkey (Meleagris gallopavo) ecology and management project.
+2 Graduate Research Assistantships (MS or PhD) are available starting August 2025 in the PEASE Lab (Population Estimation and Spatial Ecology; peaselab.com) at Southern Illinois University for a statewide wild turkey (Meleagris gallopavo) ecology and management project.
 One student will lead efforts on Project 1 (details below) and the other student will lead efforts on Project 2.
 The students will be co-advised by Drs.
 Brent Pease and [Guillaume Bastille-Rousseau](https://bastillerousseau.wixsite.com/research) at Southern Illinois University.

 **Project 1: Wild Turkey gobbling chronology**
 Project 1 will focus on wild turkey gobbling chronology.
 The student will lead research using autonomous recording units (ARUs) to document spatial and/or temporal variation in gobbling chronology (e.g., Kreh et al., 2018 Wildlife Society Bulletin).
 The focus of this research is to assess current spring harvest season regulations (e.g., timing, zoning, and length of spring harvest seasons) and then provide regulatory recommendations based on ARU sampling.
 Addition work will focus on environmental drivers of variation in gobbling chronology as well as methodological work in ARUs, species identification from audio recordings, and continued ongoing work within our lab on population estimation (e.g., abundance) via ARU recordings.